nicola-giacobbe/alfresco/README.md

 The download webscripts go under ...\Company Home\tsm\download

-the webscript descriptors will link an url(../alfresco/service/upload/) to the webscript the webscripte response file are the .ftl files
+the webscript descriptors will link an url(../alfresco/service/upload/) to the webscript the webscripts response files are the .ftl files